-My sister, Janet Leroy, who is a Southwestern feather artist shared her recipe for homemade granola and it is not only easy to make but yummy as well.
+My sister, Janet Leroy, who is a Southwestern feather artist, shared her homemade granola recipes with me and it is not only easy to make but yummy as well.

 Enjoy this recipe!